wenerikk5/dev_rooms_Flask/README.md

 ## Description

-Copy of my dev_rooms project developed early on Django.
+Copy of my dev_rooms project developed earlier on Django.

 A draft of public site for devs to discuss different topics related with programming languages.
 Has been built on Flask with Jinja2 Templates + Flask SQLAlchemy + Alembic + Flask-Login + Bootstrap styling.
 Main functionality has been covered by Pytests (84% coverage).